JNicolas45/2338-FOLDER/TestReport.md

 #### Number of Test performed

-With my tests on PC i've tried everything about 4 times to see if it would persist to see if it would always occur i would re-load my game.
-One problem re-occuring is exiting the game and then rapidly trying to open the game only to be given an error saying how the game is already running.
+With my tests on PC i've tried everything about 4 times to see if it would persist to see if it would always occur.
+Out of frustration i did in fact restarted my pc completely on some cases as i was too frustrated to figure out a fix.
 My team members are playing on consoles so they may get different ploblems/bugs than the ones i've encountered.
 #### Number of Defects

 For the PC version again being run on a DELL G3 17 i have encountered several issues.
 One of them is being sound issues, there was an instance where a vehicle blew up but there would be no sound, only a few seconds later the sound would be present.
 Originally i ran my game on low settings and to my surprise i encountered more problems on the HIGHEST settings as my game would lag therefor the sounds, actions being done and events happening would be slowed to a crawl but only temporarily.